 "Come have fun," Hager says.
 "Come dance, come look at some crazy stuff on the walls.
 Come you know, bring your friends, get nuts."

-Houstonians wanting to be immersed into the San Francisco anime-inspired story of Zenaku can visit, starting November 12.
-Zenaku will be open Friday to Saturday from 8 p.m. to 2 a.m.
+Houstonians wanting to be immersed in the San Francisco anime-inspired story of Zenaku can visit on weekends, Friday and Saturday from 9 p.m. to 2 a.m.